Skip to main content

 When Development Velocity Is Decreasing

-If your team is spending more time working around issues in the codebase than adding new features, it's a clear sign that technical debt is hampering productivity.
-Track these metrics over time:
+If your team is spending way more time working around technical issues in the codebase than bringing new features, it's a strong signal that technical debt is eating your velocity.
+Track those metrics over time:

 • Time spent on bug fixes vs. new feature development